Self-Improving Semantic Perception for Indoor Localisation

-We deploy our proposed system into three different environments: a construction site (\texttt{\rumlang}), a parking garage (\texttt{\cla}), and an office floor (\texttt{Office}).
-Architectural researchers provided us 3D meshes, constructed from dense 3D scans (\texttt{\rumlang}) and existing 2D floorplans supplemented with additional measurements (\texttt{\cla} and \texttt{Office}).
+\textbf{Evaluation Environments.} We deploy our proposed system into three different environments: a construction site, a parking garage, and an office floor.
+Architectural researchers provided us 3D meshes, constructed from dense 3D scans (Construction) and existing 2D floorplans supplemented with additional measurements (Garage and Office).
 Figure~\ref{fig:experimental_setup} shows these meshes together with the experimental setup.
 In each environment, we steer the robot through multiple independent trajectories of 2-3 min while tracking the robot with a total station.
 The coordinate system of the total station is always initialised to the origin of the building mesh, which we therefore set at corners visible to the total station.
-To evaluate the learned segmentation models, we sample images from each environment and manually annotate them with segmentation masks.
-We labelled 30 images from the garage that have in total 65\% background pixels, 26 images from the construction site that have 76\% background pixels and 31 images from the office that have 40\% background pixels.
-When not specified differently, we evaluate only the region of the images that can also be reprojected to the LiDAR, applying a static field-of-view (FoV) mask.\footnote{The FoV mask has two reasons: Because we are primarily interested in good localisation, comparing segmentation quality in the region that can be reprojected to the LiDAR relates better to localisation performance.
-Additionally, pseudolabels are also only available in image regions where the LiDAR provides information, therefore we expect the segmentation to learn mostly the semantics of the scene visible in these regions.}
+To evaluate the learned segmentation models, we sample and annotate around 30 ground-truth segmentations per environment.
+We then evaluate the segmentation predictions against ground-truth annotations within a static field-of-view (FoV) mask of the LiDAR\footnote{The FoV mask has two reasons: Because we are primarily interested in good localisation, comparing segmentation quality in the region that can be reprojected to the LiDAR relates better to localisation performance.
+Additionally, pseudolabels are also only available in image regions where the LiDAR provides information, therefore we expect the segmentation to learn mostly the semantics of the scene visible in these regions.}.